rbrauner/uekat-master-degree-studies-zp-project/README.md

-# uekat-studies-zp-project
+# uekat-master-degree-studies-zp-project

-Uniwersytet Ekonimiczny in Katowice - project for the subject "Zaawansowane programowanie"
+Uniwersytet Ekonimiczny in Katowice - master degree studies - project for the subject "Zaawansowane programowanie"

 ## Instalation